annarider/dedupe-poc-customerb2c/README.md

 - Tweak Read Data
 - Tweak fields for defining matching criteria
 - Add a timer to figure out how long it takes to run dedupe
+- See history of commits to see all the tweaks I made

+2. Analyze the results in SQL
+- See database folder for scripts to understand the results

+3. Initial impressions & areas for improvement
+- The supervised training was straightforward on the command line but we'd need a better user interface for non-technical users.
+- It's great the learned settings & training.json exist.
+This makes it much faster to run after providing the initial training data set and supervised learning inputs
+- The training.json also means it's potentially possible to use UM data to train the model.
+TODO: Area for future investigation
+- I would like weighting in this model. member_id should have a much higher weighting than it currently does as this member_id is one of the most trusted data values that the model should perform an exact match on.

 ## Credits
 I'm basing this off Thomas's PoC on dedupe, which uses